getsolus/help-center-docs/packaging/package-inclusion-policy/en.md

 +++
 # Package Inclusion Policy

+This policy sets forth the criteria for a package to be accepted for inclusion into the Solus repositories or rejected.

 ## Criteria

-This policy sets forth the criteria for a package to be accepted for inclusion into the Solus repositories.

 - 2-Distro Waiver:
  - If the software appears in Debian and/or Ubuntu, Fedora, and openSUSE, in the **currently active, core** repositories, team members are permitted to waive **some** entry requirements.
 PPAs, OBS projects outside of the **openSUSE**: namespace, or Arch Linux, do **NOT** add any weight to a request.